jumphone/BEER/README.md

 * Both of "linear coeffiecient (Pearson)" and "non-linear coeffiecient (Spearman)" are used to evaluate batch effect.

 * ComBat is used to adjust expression values.

+* BEER can be used to integrate scATAC-seq & scRNA-seq with the help of ComBat & BBKNN.

 # Requirement: